liumapp/docker-tomcat-server/README.md

 	Open your browser , and visit http://localhost:8080

+* open your browser and visit http://localhost:8080/countuser-1.0-SNAPSHOT/ , you can find something produced by j2ee .

-* use commonds to enter tomcat terminal :
+	use commonds to enter tomcat terminal :

 		docker exec -it 容器ID/容器name /bin/bash